inqwise/inqwise-errors/WARP.md

 ## Project Overview

-This is **inqwise-error**, a Java library for standardized error handling and error transformation.
+This is **inqwise-errors**, a Java library for standardized error handling and error transformation.
 The project implements a micro-kernel architecture with extensible error providers and transformers.

 ### Architecture Principles